PierreMishra/Lung_Cancer_Rates_ENV.710/README.md

 # Global Lung Cancer Rates & Socio-Environmental Factors
-This repository contains files pertaining to the analysis of possible factors associated global lung cancer incidences.
+This repository contains files pertaining to the analysis of possible socio-economic and environmental factors associated to global lung cancer incidences.
 The R script can be found at location Code/Final Project_Lannette_Pierre.R.
 The final report comprising the results of the analysis can be found at Output/final_report.pdf.

 # Investigators